BlueQuartzSoftware/EbsdLib/README.md

 the 11 Laue classes that allow a user to perform Laue class specific calculations including the generation of an IPF Color which is a prevalent visualization scheme within the EBSD community.
-Note that each vendor has slightly different algorithms and this library has selected to aligh with the AMETEK/EDAX output.
+Note that each vendor has slightly different algorithms and this library has selected to align with the AMETEK/EDAX output.

-The folder Data/IPF_Legend has premade IPF Legends for most of the Laue classes.
+The folder Data/IPF_Legend has premade IPF Legends for all the Laue classes.

 ## Quaternion Convention ##